-Africa focused Andela cuts 400 staff as it confirms $50M in revenue – TechCrunch
+Africa-focused Andela cuts 400 staff as it confirms $50M in revenue – TechCrunch

-Africa focused tech talent accelerator Andela will cut 400 junior engineers across Kenya, Uganda, and Nigeria, CEO Jeremy Johnson told TechCrunch.
+Africa-focused tech talent accelerator Andela will cut 400 junior engineers across Kenya, Uganda and Nigeria, CEO Jeremy Johnson told TechCrunch.

-The layoffs come as the startup released first time income figures indicating it will surpass $50 million in annual revenues for 2019.
+The layoffs come as the startup released first-time earnings figures indicating it will surpass $50 million in annual revenues for 2019.

 Yes, the news seems a bit disjointed.
 Not everything moves in the same direction in the business of startups.